 As with all surety bonds, a subdivision bond is an agreement between three parties:

 - The principal: this is the business or the developer who purchases the bond

 - The obligee: is the customer or government entity who has requested the bond.

 - The surety: the company, such as Pinnacle Surety who is used to underwriting the bond and pays the costs should the developer not complete the work.
 However, under the terms of the contract, the Surety will be reimbursed by the contractor.

 How is a subdivision bond calculated?

 An engineer will provide an estimate for the amount of the subdivision bond by calculating what improvements need to be done, and the bind will be issued as a whole or a percentage of this figure.
 If your surety bond provider does actually offer subdivision bonds, they are generally issued with an initial two-year term.
 That means that subdivision bonds need to be renewed annually.
-This will go on until the government agency in control either exonerates or releases the bond obligation back to the Surety.
+This will go on until the government agency in control either exonerate or releases the bond obligation back to the Surety.

 Benefits of a subdivision bond

 - Without a subdivision bond, a developer may not be able to develop upon a piece of land in a city.